basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Also, if you land at a starship complex that you are authorized on, you can `load starship into starship complex` to store it.
 If you leave it outside it will be much easier target for any hackers that might stumble upon your compound.

+#### Warning
-__WARNING__: Make sure you really trust the controller (owner) of the starship complex if you decide to `load` your ship in there.
+Make sure you really trust the controller (owner) of the starship complex if you decide to `load` your ship in there.
 If the owner decides to transfer control of the building to somebody else (or to the corp) then all ships inside will be transfered too.

 So, don't be like me and move your personal fleet out of your complex before you transfer it to somebody else.
 The same thing is true for vehicles and garages and hangars.
 In fact, all transferable stuff inside the building will be transfered including any droids and what not.

+### Rerolling
+TODO

 ### Pointers
 * Love the datapad that you are given; you can `lookup something with datapad` and it will tell you how/what tool you need to make it; use generic queries, don't `lookup adaptive-phase fabric with datapad` but just `lookup fab with datapad` instead.